Depression is not who you are. Here are some reasons why. But first:

 I felt this would be a good place to tell you about me and my journey.

-I struggled with depression at a far younger age than was ever realized.
+I struggled with depression at a far younger age than was acknowledged.
 Mostly, it started with anxiety.
 And I had plenty to be anxious about.

 The details aren’t important.
-Some stories are not as severe as mine but others much more so.
+Some stories are not as severe as mine, but others are much more so.
 It’s too easy to compare our “stories” and come away feeling either better or worse.
-Besides, your story is your story just like mine is mine.
+Besides, your story is your story, just like mine is mine.

-As I entered my teenage years, my anxiety triggered depression and I was depressed for many years.
+As I entered my teenage years, my anxiety triggered depression, and I struggled with depression for many years.
 It wasn’t until about twenty years ago that I started to manage and eventually defeat my depression.
-Out of that experience, I wrote a book that is now available at all online retailers.
-As of today, July 4th, the e-book isn’t available.
-Should be online within about ten days.
+Out of that experience, I wrote a book that is now available at all online retailers as an e-book and in soft cover.

-I was, and still am fortunate to be married to a man who supported me through it all.
-He knew depression wasn’t anything I asked for and he saw how hard I worked to get better.
+I was, and still am, fortunate to be married to a man who supported me through it all.
+He knew depression wasn’t anything I asked for, and he saw how hard I worked to get better.
 It would’ve been much harder without him.
 And I fully recognize that many of you may not have the support system I did.
-But I know many who have been in those shoes and have still managed to “make their voice bigger” than their illness.
+I know many who have struggled with this depression and still managed to “make their voice bigger” than their illness.

 Shame and the Christian

-I suffered much shame as a Christian.
-It took me a long time to reconcile it all and realize I had no more to be ashamed of than someone who had diabetes or some other physical ailment.
-I studied my Bible and began sharing my store at workshops, retreats, and Bible studies.
-The more I shared, the better I got and in the process like to think that many were helped by my story.
+I suffered much shame as a Christian who also was depressed.
+It took me a long time to reconcile the two and realize I had no more to be ashamed of than someone who had diabetes or some other physical ailment.
+I studied my Bible and began sharing my story at workshops, retreats, and Bible studies.
+The more I shared, the better I became, and in the process, I like to think that many were helped by my story.

-I still share my story on this blog and in my new book.
-You will find lots of information here and many resources to help you in your journey.
+I still share my story on this blog and in my book.
+You will find lots of information and resources here to help you on your journey.

 Faith and Depression

 I do not apologize for the position I take about faith and depression.
-It is as possible for any Christian to be depressed as it is anyone else.
-But being a Christian also makes all the difference because there is a loving Therapist cheering us on.
-My faith is what sustains me now and Christ is who I cling to when depression rears its ugly head.
+It is as possible for any Christian to be depressed as it is for anyone else.
+But being a Christian also makes all the difference because a loving Therapist is cheering us on.
+My faith is what sustains me now, and Christ is who I cling to when depression rears its ugly head.

-My first book has been published, “Depression Has a Big Voice.
-Make Yours Bigger!” which offers lots of helpful tools to manage depressive episodes.
+My first book, “Depression Has a Big Voice.
+Make Yours Bigger!” offers lots of helpful tools to manage depressive episodes.
+It is free on this site to all my followers.

 Definition of depression